TradeTrust/token-registry/README.md

 👆 This is the easiest and most cost-effective method to deploy.
 The deployed contract will inherit all the standard functionality from our on-chain contracts.
 This helps to save deployment costs and make the process more convenient for users and integrators.

+> [!TIP]
-> 💡 Remember to supply the`--network` argument with the name of the network you wish to deploy on.
+> 💡 Remember to supply the `--network` argument with the name of the network you wish to deploy on.
 >
 > See [Network Configuration](#network-configuration) section for more info on the list of network names.